techidaily/site-win11-tips/source/_posts/perfecting-image-previews-top-4-win-friendly-viewers.md

  It allows you to keep the previewed or edited images in WebP format or convert them to a format of your choice.
 Thus, the tool not only helps you view WebP images but also converts them.
 It is also possible to improve the quality of the images when you save them.
 To view and edit images in PhotoScape X, follow these steps:

-1. Get PhotoScape X from the[Microsoft Store](https://apps.microsoft.com/store/detail/photoscape-x/9NBLGGH4TWWG) .
+1. Get PhotoScape X from the [Microsoft Store](https://apps.microsoft.com/store/detail/photoscape-x/9NBLGGH4TWWG) .
 2. Launch the app once it has been installed.
 3. Drag and drop the image you want to view into the app.
 Alternatively, you can click on the**Open** option and select the image you wish to view.
 ![Selecting the Image by Clicking on the Open Option in PhotoScape X App on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/1-selecting-the-image-by-clicking-on-the-open-option-in-photoscape-x-app-on-windows.jpg)